CellProfiler/CellProfiler-plugins/Instructions/Install_environment_instructions_windows.md

 6. **Download the environment file [CellProfiler_plugins_windows.yml](https://github.com/CellProfiler/CellProfiler-plugins/blob/master/Instructions/cellprofiler_plugins_windows.yml)**

    You can download the whole repo by cloning it with git or simply clicking the green **Code** button on [the repo page](https://github.com/CellProfiler/CellProfiler-plugins.git) and selecting **Download ZIP** (see below) and then extract the ZIP folder contents.
+The environment file is in the `Instructions` subfolder.

    Alternatively, you can copy and paste the contents of the .yml file into a text editor like Notepad.
 If you do this, make sure you save it as "CellProfiler_plugins_windows.yml" and as type "All Files" and **NOT** "Text file".